soda-research/vitrage/doc/source/resource-state-config.rst

 **Default Configuration**

-Default configurations for resource states will be installed with Vitrage.
+Default configurations for resource values will be installed with Vitrage.